 Well, if you mix up your own quality potting soil mix, you should save yourself money.
-You can store it better and easier than the store bought stuff.
+You can store it better and easier than the store-bought stuff.

 Or you could actually just mix up what you need at the time and forget about having to store it, period.
 Either way, you’ll save yourself some money in the process, usually.

-2. Convenience is a Sweet Thing
+2. Convenience Is a Sweet Thing

 Let’s face it.
 We all love to have things when we want it and how we want it as well.

-So when you create your own potting soil, you have this convenience.
+When you create your own potting soil, you have this convenience.
 You can actually order most of your ingredients and have them shipped right to your door.

 Then, as long as you have everything on hand, you can quickly and easily mix up your potting soil whenever you are ready to use it.